Neuro-Algorithm/diabetes-prediction/README.md

 ---

 ## 2. Dataset
-The dataset used is the **Pima Indians Diabetes Dataset**, a well-known benchmark in biomedical machine learning.
+The dataset used is the **UCI Diabetes Dataset**, a well-known benchmark in biomedical machine learning.

 ### Features:
 - Glucose concentration